Eley Limited: Recent history

 The shot tower at the former Edmonton site was demolished in the late 20th century.
 The area today is known as the Eley Industrial Estate.

-The Eley business was bought from Nobel by IMI industries and moved to a new purpose-built factory in Sutton Coldfield.
+The business later moved to a new purpose-built factory in Sutton Coldfield.
 The shotgun cartridge business was separated out as "Eley Hawk" and sold to Spanish firm Maxam Explosives.
 Although a separate company, Eley Hawk continues to operate from the same site as a tenant in Eley Limited's factory.

 In 2014, Eley became independent as a result of a management buyout backed by private equity firm LDC (part of Lloyds TSB).

-In 2017 via their US subsidiary Eley Inc, the company acquired their US importer and batch-testing partner Killough Shooting Sports.
+In 2017, via their US subsidiary Eley Inc, the company acquired their US importer and batch-testing partner Killough Shooting Sports.
 This gave the company more direct control over distribution in the US and brings the batch-testing facility provided by Killough "in house".
 KSS also owned the American Rimfire Association, which Eley also took control of as part of the acquisition.

+In December 2022, LDC divested Eley to Lunele Limited.